khainl1110/khainl1110.github.io/index.md

 ### SCE DEV Team work
-# Task: Implement Discord-like roles for the website called tags.
+#### Task: Implement Discord-like roles for the website called tags.
 Before: the website used a membership status like Member, Officer, Admin, Ban, etc to designated the accounts.
-This membership status also used as an access check o certain parts of the website.
+This membership status also used as an access check for certain parts of the website.
 For ex, Member cannot access Admin portal.
-However, tihs is hard to manage who has access to certain functions as the website grows.
-Therefore the idea to implement something similar to Discord roles came up, with new functions came new tags and whose account has the tags will be able to access the website
+However, we want something like Discord roles, user can subscribe to specific section of our club website while keeping the access level

+Therefore we come up wih tags, user will have appropriate tags for who they are Changes I made in the backend:
+- Create tag schema with following attribute:
+  + role, string of the tag
+  + level, level of access, same idea with access level
+  + color, for decoration purpose
+  + users: [ObjectID of User schema]
+- User schema:
+  + tags: [ObjectID of tag schema]

 <img src="img/tagsBefore.png" width="400" height="500"/>